Use Case

 Business Questions

-How will additional aggressive renewable energy procurement targets over the next 5-10 years affect my company’s projected energy spend, and how uncertain will this spend be?
+How will aggressive renewable energy procurement targets over the next 5-10 years affect my company’s projected energy spend, and how uncertain will this spend be?

 The Need for Analysis

 Corporate sustainability has become virtually synonymous with renewable energy procurement in recent years.
 This has led numerous companies to enter into power purchase agreements (PPAs) in order to procure “green” energy credits they can use to offset their energy consumption.
-As a consequence, many companies whose primary corporate mission is not energy-related have developed direct exposure to the extreme volatility and unpredictability of wholesale electricity markets.
+As a consequence, many companies whose primary corporate mission is not inherently energy-focused have developed direct exposure to the extreme volatility and unpredictability of wholesale electricity markets.

 The cQuant.io Solution